-The Volvo CE Masters competition is arranged by the global and regional aftermarket training organizations.
+The Volvo CE Masters competition is arranged by all regional aftermarket training organizations.
 It’s open to technicians of authorized Volvo CE dealers with a clear focus on know-how and practical knowledge.
-The aim is to help employees develop and improve their knowledge, skills and ability to work as a team.
-The competition is also a way of showing how much hard work that is carried out at dealers all over the world, and that we together invest in what our customers appreciate most – world class service.
+The aim is to help employees develop and improve their knowledge, skills, and ability to work as a team.
+The competition is also a way of showing how much hard work is carried out at dealers all over the world, and that we together invest in what our customers appreciate most – world-class service.

 Are you interested in joining the Masters Competition?
 Contact your Volvo CE dealer management.